 Lessor shall, at the sole cost and expense of Lessee, join in any action or proceeding referred to in this Section 6.2 if required by law or any rule or regulation in order to make such action or proceeding effective.
 If Lessor is not required to join in any such action or proceeding, such action or proceeding may be taken by Lessee in the name of, but without expense to, Lessor.

 Utilities.
-Lessee covenants to pay all public and private charges for water, sewer, electricity, gas, telephone and other utility services used in or upon the Property from and after the Commencement Date.
+Lessee shall be responsible for all public and private charges for water, sewer, electricity, gas, telephone and other utility services used in or upon the Property from and after the Commencement Date.

 Insurance

 Liability Insurance .
-At all times during the Inspection Term and the Term, Lessee, at its sole cost and expense, shall carry or cause to be carried insurance against liability with respect to the Owners' Lands, and the operations related thereto, whether conducted on or off Owners' Lands, in an amount of not less than Five Million Dollars ($5,000,000) per occurrence,subject to adjustment for inflation, combined single limit, and designating Lessee as a named insured, and Lessor and Grantor as additional insureds.
+At all times during the Lease Term, Lessee, at its sole cost and expense, shall carry or cause to be carried insurance against liability with respect to Lessee’s operations related to Owners' Lands, in an amount of not less than Five Million Dollars ($5,000,000) per occurrence, combined single limit, and designating Lessee as a named insured.
 Such insurance shall meet all of the standards, limits, minimums and requirements described in Section 7.5.

 General Provisions Applicable to All Policies .

 Insurance Companies.
-All of the insurance policies required by this Article shall be procured from companies licensed or authorized to do business in the State of Florida that have a rating in the latest edition of "Best's Key Rating Guide" of "A:VIII" or better or another comparable rating reasonably acceptable to Lessor, considering market conditions.
+All of the insurance policies required by this Article shall be procured from companies licensed or authorized to do business in the State of Florida.

 Required Forms.
-All references to forms and coverages in this Article VII shall be those used by the Insurance Services Organization (ISO) or equivalent forms reasonably satisfactory to Lessor in all material respects.
+All references to forms and coverages in this Article VII shall be those used by the Insurance Services Organization (ISO) or equivalent forms.